The Debt Game – How to Stop Building Debt by Starting to Continuously Rebuilding Enabling a Product-Led Organization

 Johan Westerlund

-This experiential exercise is designed to help participants understand the value of continuously rebuild to avoid creating technical or user experience debt.
+This experience based exercise is designed to help participants understand the value of continuous rebuild to avoid creating technical- or user experience debt.

-At Dandy People we use a lot of Experience Based Games, so called Serious Games and Simulations to enable quick learnings.
-We have created many different ones that you can find within this category (same as this post) on our blog.
+At Dandy People we use a lot of Experience Based Games, so called Serious Games, and Simulations to enable quick learnings.
+We have created many different ones that you can find within this category (same as this post) here on our blog.

-This specific game is created to enable critical understanding of the value of continous rebuild to not build technical, and other, debt.
-Debt does not only exist within code, but also within the uses experience hence the parts of the customer experience also often need to be continously updated as new parts are added.
+This specific game that we present here is created to enable critical understanding of the value of continous rebuild to not build technical, and other, debt.
+Debt does not only exists within code, but also within the user experience, therefore the parts of the customer experience also often need to be continously updated as new parts are added.

 When transitioning to more agile, customer-focused ways of working, aiming to reduce lead times and increase customer and business value—commonly referred to as a product-led organization.